-- In the long term, electrolysers are expected to scale their capacity by increasing the number of modules connecting to a compressor, which means that the development of new sites is likely to slow, and instead, existing locations are likely to be expanded to cater for higher demand. - The potential for hydrogen trains could increase electrolyser capacity significantly.
-In Network Rail's Traction Decarbonisation Network Strategy18, the central-Wales train line has been earmarked for hydrogen.
-This includes the line going through Shrewsbury; hence, the Shrewsbury train depot could be a prime location for a medium to large-scale electrolyser connecting to the distribution network.
-The DfT is aiming to remove all dieselonly trains from the network by 204019, so the conversion of parts of the rail network to hydrogen is most likely to happen in the long term. - Leading the Way and Consumer Transformation continue to experience significant growth in hydrogen electrolyser deployment, seeing more than a doubling of capacity in each scenario between 2035 and 2050.
-This is due to a number of factors, including: - wider hydrogen sector developments, i.e., the repurposing of large-scale storage facilities for hydrogen and a decrease in upfront costs, as hydrogen electrolyser capacity increases across the UK - demand for electrolytic hydrogen from a variety of sectors, including heating, industrial demand, road transport, power, shipping, and aviation - $\circ\,$ the coupling of hydrogen electrolysis with renewable generation in these high-renewables scenarios. - In Consumer Transformation, electrolysers are located close to demand as a national hydrogen network is not expected.
+- In the long term, electrolysers are expected to scale their capacity by increasing the number of modules connecting to a compressor, which means that the development of new sites is likely to slow, and instead, existing locations are likely to be expanded to cater for higher demand. - Leading the Way and Consumer Transformation continue to experience significant growth in hydrogen electrolyser deployment, seeing more than a doubling of capacity in each scenario between 2035 and 2050.
+This is due to a number of factors, including: - wider hydrogen sector developments, i.e., the repurposing of large-scale storage facilities for hydrogen and a decrease in upfront costs, as hydrogen electrolyser capacity increases across the UK - demand for electrolytic hydrogen from a variety of sectors, including heating, industrial demand, road transport, power, shipping, and aviation - the coupling of hydrogen electrolysis with renewable generation in these highrenewables scenarios. - In Consumer Transformation, electrolysers are located close to demand as a national hydrogen network is not expected.
 This results in more, small-scale electrolysers connecting to the distribution network, close to demand.
-In 2050, electrolyser capacity reaches 2.1 GW, the highest of the four scenarios. - The West Midlands licence area has Triassic salt basins around Staffordshire and Worcester that could be used for hydrogen storage in the future.
-If, upon exploration, these are found to be suitable, large-scale hydrogen production facilities could locate in these areas, as this would reduce the hydrogen supply chain and ultimately reduce the cost of hydrogen.
-This is most likely to influence the location of hydrogen electrolysis capacity under Consumer Transformation. - In Leading the Way, a national hydrogen transmission network allows production capacity to increase rapidly.
-This could favour transmission-scale production, resulting in the growth of hydrogen electrolyser capacity on the distribution network tapering off from 2035, resulting in 1.3 GW connected by 2050. - System Transformation and Steady Progression have significantly lower electrolyser capacity connecting by 2050, due to a focus on CCUS-enabled hydrogen.
-However, the use of electrolytic hydrogen for transport applications will allow hydrogen development in the West Midlands.
+In 2050, electrolyser capacity reaches 1.4 GW, the highest of the four scenarios. - In Leading the Way, a national hydrogen transmission network allows production capacity to increase rapidly.
+This could favour transmission-scale production, resulting in the growth of hydrogen electrolyser capacity on the distribution network in this scenario tapering off from 2035, resulting in 1.2 GW connected by 2050. - System Transformation and Steady Progression have significantly lower electrolyser capacity connecting by 2050, due to a focus on CCUS-enabled hydrogen.